gt-ospo/oss-software-preservation/olive/webserver.md

 Mar 28 10:25:38 server caddy[1415]: {"level":"info","ts":1743171938.0291815,"msg":"adapted config to >
 Mar 28 10:25:38 server systemd[1]: Started Caddy.
 ```
-5. Try to connect to the server using your browser using the url you included in the Caddy configuration file (ex. `https://example.com`) If you see a directory listing of the files in `/storage`, then you have successfully set up a webserver.
+5. [Watch Step (MacOS)](https://www.youtube.com/watch?v=HsY76oRNH1E&ab_channel=SaadAta&t=130) Try to connect to the server using your browser using the url you included in the Caddy configuration file (ex. `https://example.com`) If you see a directory listing of the files in `/storage`, then you have successfully set up a webserver.
 If you see a security error or similar, Caddy may need some time to set up HTTPS certificates for your webserver.
 If you cannot connect at all, the domain settings may have not been propagated yet.
 Try again in a few minutes.

 ### Uploading Files to the Webserver